Two agricultural workers have been killed in less than 24 hours in separate incidents in country Victoria.

 WorkSafe Victoria is continuing to investigate the circumstances surrounding an incident in which a six-year-old boy died after falling from a carnival ride in Rye at Easter.

-WorkSafe is investigating the circumstances surrounding an incident in which a five-year-old boy suffered serious injuries after falling from a carnival ride in Rye yesterday.
+WorkSafe is investigating the circumstances surrounding an incident in which a six-year-old boy suffered serious injuries after falling from a carnival ride in Rye yesterday.

 A farmer has died after the tipper trailer he was operating collapsed and crushed the cabin of his prime mover.

 WorkSafe is calling on all workplaces to prioritise safety following the death of three workers in separate incidents all involving tractors.